Recurve bow and longbow represent the most common types of bows seen in the hands of horseback archers today.

 Some of The Most Notable Static and Working Recurves

-An example of a working recurve bow is the Samick SKB which you can get at around $160 while the Grozer Turkish, and a Hungarian style horsebow (link to Amazon) are two of the most notable example fo working recurves, which you can get at around $100-$200.
+An example of a working recurve bow is the Samick SKB which you can get at around $160 while the Grozer Turkish, and a Hungarian style horsebow are two of the most notable example of working recurves.